knpuniversity/symfony/knpu/extra-doctrine-collections/joins-and-extra-lazy-fetch.md

 ## Joining for Less Queries

 Another way to optimize this would be to try to *minimize* the number of queries.
-Instead or running a query for every row, couldn't we grab *all* of this data at once?
+Instead of running a query for every row, couldn't we grab *all* of this data at once?
 When we originally query for the genuses, what if we joined over to the `user` table *then*, and fetched all of the users immediately?